stekolshchykov/think-link-ai/README.md

 This is a test project created for Simulated Work Experience by the Barber 4 group.
 It was developed by Vitali Stekolshchykov and Kateryna Butska.

+The code serves as a working prototype and requires thorough testing before deployment to production.

 ## Features 🚀

 - **Multi-provider AI**: Switch between OpenAI GPT-4o and DeepSeek